Mold on the walls of your property is an extremely frustrating and potentially dangerous problem. It requires action as soon as you notice it.

 Bleach is effective at killing mold on non-porous walls.
 It will not penetrate and kill roots on porous surfaces.
 But before you begin cleaning, make sure to test some of the bleach solutions on an inconspicuous part of the wall.
 This ensures that it will not damage the finish.

-You’ll need to mix one part bleach with three parts of water and then apply the solution to the wall.
+You’ll need to mix one part bleach with three parts of water and apply the solution to the wall.
 Leave it for 10 minutes, then scrub the mold with a brush.
 Rinse with clean water and dry the area with a clean cloth.

 Hydrogen Peroxide and Vinegar